 MUCC held its biannual lobby day – Great Lakes Day at the Capitol, last Tuesday, Sept.
 19, 2017.
 With the imminent threat of Asian carp entering our waterways, there seemed no better way than to spend the day connecting our membership and the public with the policy work that we do to protect, conserve and enhance Michigan’s natural resources and outdoor heritage.

-With more than 20 percent of the world’s fresh water surrounding Michigan – something we often take for granted as Michiganders, our Great Lakes provide us with numerous recreational activities, habitat for the fish that sustain our multi-billion dollar sportfishing industry and scenic vistas that be found nowhere else in the world.
+With more than 20 percent of the world’s fresh water surrounding Michigan – something we often take for granted as Michiganders, our Great Lakes provide us with numerous recreational activities, habitat for the fish that sustain our multi-billion dollar sportfishing industry and scenic vistas that can be found nowhere else in the world.

 The whole purpose of the event was to show our strength in numbers and solidarity when it comes to standing up for our outdoor heritage, in this case specifically focused on critical Great Lakes issues.
 The day started with a brief orientation on the different topics of concern, and our membership had the chance to ask any questions of our MUCC staff before networking with their representatives.